unraid/docs/docs/unraid-os/manual/storage-management.md

 bunch of writes, then you would spin up all of the drives - and enjoy faster writing.

-The auto method has been for the potential of the system automatically switching modes depending on current array activity but this has not happened so far.
+The auto method has the potential of the system automatically switching modes depending on current array activity but this has not happened so far.
 The problem is knowing when a drive is spinning, and being able to detect it without noticeably affecting write performance,